venkatramnank/PythonForMLWorkshop/README.md

 # PythonForMLWorkshop
 This is the repository for ML workshop using python for UE19EC353: Machine Learning for the Jan-May 2022 at PES University.
-Dates held : Thursdays of January - Feb  2022
+Dates held : Thursdays of January - Feb  2022.
+This repo also contains the lab project assignments.

 ## Agenda
 - Day 1 :